by John W. Ritenbaugh

 Even then, opinion was greatly divided about Him.

 » To the average Jew, He was a mysterious fellow, a Man not really understood but liked.
-Jesus did fantastic things on behalf of the common man, which appealed to his curiosity.
+Jesus did fantastic things on behalf of the common man, which appealed to his curiosity and sense of wonder.

-But what is He to you?
+But what is He to us?
 It is very important to answer this because Passover is all about what He is.
-The Bible shows Christ as Creator, Prophet, High Priest and King.
+The Bible shows Christ as Creator, Prophet, High Priest, and King.
 He is the Redeemer of Israel and in a multitude of situations, Savior and Deliverer.
-He is Provider, Healer, Apostle, Judge, Avenger and Forerunner.
+He is Provider, Healer, Apostle, Judge, Avenger, and Forerunner.
 In all, the Bible gives Him over two hundred guises.
-At Passover, though, the focus centers primarily on Jesus Christ as the Lamb of God slain for the sins of the world, a human sacrifice of the most sublime quality.
+At Passover, though, the focus centers on Jesus Christ as the Lamb of God slain for the sins of the world, a human sacrifice of the most sublime quality.

 When we ponder what Christ means to us, we should include Romans 10:4: "For Christ is the end of the law for righteousness to everyone who believes."
 In this regard, Paul says that Christ is the object of the Bible.
 The law, as one aspect that represents the whole plan of salvation, is the instrument that broadly describes God's righteousness.
 Like everything in God's purpose, the end—the goal—of the law is to bring us "to the measure of the stature of the fullness of Christ" (Ephesians 4:13).